What is product development?

 It was the newfound capabilities it provided that allowed the vacuum to take off as well as it did.
 James Dyson's new direction in branching off of an existing product brought the entire company great success, with Dyson’s work being a classic example of how to incorporate timeless innovation in collaboration with new technology.

-Decisions made throughout the screening phase are greatly affected by external industry factors with analyzing competition, legislation, and changes in technology all having a major influence on the organization’s decision criteria.
+Decisions made throughout the screening stage are greatly affected by external industry factors with analyzing competition, legislation, and changes in technology all having a major influence on the organization’s decision criteria.

 Concept development involves the business conducting a SWOT analysis to identify strengths, weaknesses, opportunities, and threats to a potential gap in the existing market.